FAQs - Medical Education Unit

 Any RMO vacancies throughout the year will posted on MedCareersWA.

-Rural secondments are available for metropolitan RMOs via their employing health service’s term allocation process.
-In addition to this, metropolitan RMOs who are employed by Fiona Stanley Hospital, Royal Perth Hospital or Sir Charles Gairdner Hospital can also apply for rural rotations through the Community Residency Program.
+Rural secondments are available for metropolitan RMOs via PEHS' term allocation process.
+Additionally, metropolitan RMOs who are employed by Fiona Stanley Hospital, Royal Perth Hospital or Sir Charles Gairdner Hospital have the opportunity to undertake rural community-based rotations through the Community Residency Program (CRP).

 What are the terms and conditions of rural employment?